pintukumareinst/phone/README.md

-# phone
-Phone Book Web app - PHP
+# Phone Book Web app - PHP

+Deploy website link - http://

+Operations User can do
+- Add a contact
+- Remove a contact
+- Update a contact
+- Search contact